Kotlinlearncs.online LogoJava

 Create a public class named Greeter that provides a single class method named greet. greet should accept a single parameter, a Person to greet, and return a String, the greeting.
 Depending on what kind of person it is, you should greet them differently:

-• If the person is a Student with name "Friendly" you should greet them "Hey Friendly, you are not alone!"
+• If the person is a Student—for instance, one named "Friendly"—you should greet them "Hey Friendly, you are not alone!"

 • If the person is a Staff, then they will have a String role you can retrieve using getRole.
-If their role is "advising" and name is "Chuchu" you should greet them "Thanks Chuchu for all your help with advising".
+For example, if their role is "advising" their name is "Chuchu", you should greet them "Thanks Chuchu for all your help with advising".

 Steady There